 Here’s some information to help keep your mouth healthy and your baby safe.

-Yes, a root canal is safe during pregnancy1
+Yes, a root canal is safe during pregnancy

-Changes in your body and behaviors can affect dental health in the following ways:3
+Changes in your body and behaviors can affect dental health in the following ways:2

-- Increased levels of certain hormones, like progesterone and estrogen, can increase your risk for oral health problems.
+- Increased levels of certain hormones, like progesterone and estrogen, can increase your risk of oral health problems.

 - Your gums may be more sensitive than usual, which may cause you to floss and brush less.